platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/cont-prof.md

 ## Continuous profiling on {{% vendor/name %}}

 {{< vendor/name >}} Continuous Profiling is powered by [Blackfire](../../../increase-observability/application-metrics/blackfire.md).
-It is available directly from Console under the `Profiling` tab of your environments.
+It is available directly from the Console under the `Profiling` tab of your environments.

-The Continuous Profiling dashboard let you visualize profiling data of a specific application.
+The Continuous Profiling dashboard lets you visualize the profiling data of a specific application.
 It is composed of several views: flame graph, table view, sandwich view and a split view combining the flame graph and table views.

 Each view helps make sense of the profiling data for the selected dimension and time frame.
-The available dimensions varies with the runtime profiled.
+The available dimensions vary with the runtime profiled.

 ## Flame graph